suryasama008/RingsOfRealm/README.md

 # RingsOfRealm

-The purpose of this project, titled "Realm of Rings", is to provide a React and TypeScript-based web application that provides information about the epic saga of the "Lord of the Rings" franchise.
+The purpose of this project, titled "Realm of Rings", is to provide a React and TypeScript-based responsive web application that provides information about the epic saga of the "Lord of the Rings" franchise.
 The information includes a list of movies, characters, and quotes from the series.
 Styling is done using Tailwind CSS.

 ## Features
 - Home: The Home page displays a welcome message.